Nerites (mythology): Etymology

-According to Aristoteles, the name nerites refers to many species of sea snails.
+According to Aristotle, the name nerites refers to many species of sea snails.
 R. S. P. Beekes suggests a Pre-Greek origin for the word.

 Mythology

 Aelian cites two versions of the myth concerning Nerites, which are as follows:

 In the first version, Aphrodite, before her ascension from the sea to Olympus, fell in love with Nerites.
 When the time had come for her to join the Olympian gods, she wanted Nerites to go with her, but he refused, preferring to stay with his family in the sea.
 Even the fact that Aphrodite promised him a pair of wings did not make him change his mind.
-The scorned goddess then transformed him into a shellfish and gave the wings to her son Eros.
+The scorned goddess then transformed him into a shellfish and later gave the wings to her son, Eros.

 In the second version, Nerites was loved by Poseidon and answered his feelings.
 Their love was the origin of mutual love (Anteros).
 Poseidon also made Nerites his charioteer; the boy drove the chariot astonishingly fast, to the admiration of various sea creatures.
-Helios, for reasons unknown to Aelian's sources, changed Nerites into a shellfish; the narrative of the love-story is disrupted by Helios who is resentful of the boy's speed, but with no explanation behind it, allowing Aelian to conjecture that the two gods were rivals in love and Helios might have wanted the boy's affections for himself and was offended by his refusal.
+The sun god Helios, for reasons unknown to Aelian's sources, changed Nerites into a shellfish; the narrative of the love-story is disrupted by Helios who is resentful of the boy's speed as a fellow charioteer, but with no explanation behind it, allowing Aelian to conjecture that the two gods were rivals in love and Helios might have wanted the boy's affections for himself and was offended by his refusal.
+Aelian also suggested that Helios was angered at Nerites being amongst the sea monsters with his skill and wished for him to be amongst the constellations.

+Whichever version, Nerites is then found as a shellfish by his sister, Neaera, who takes him straight to Poseidon to have the transformation reversed, restoring Nerites back to his real form.

+Iconography

+In the nineteenth century several terracotta figurines from the Greek island of Aegina were identified by the German archaeologist Karl Bernhard Stark as artistic representations of Aphrodite with Nerites.